ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

 ```
    ├── afl_logs/
-   │   ├── test1/
+   │   ├── test0/
    │   │   ├── out.txt
    │   │   ├── afl_output/
-   │   │   └── test1
+   │   │   └── test0
-   │   ├── ... // similar for test2
+   │   ├── ... // similar for test1
    │   ...
    │
    └── csa_logs/
-       ├── test1_out.txt
+       ├── test0_out.txt
-       ├── ... // similar for test2
+       ├── ... // similar for test1
        ...
 ```

 ##### Step 2.

-Determine the ground truth (right vs. wrong) of the C programs with respect to division-by-zero errors.
+Determine the ground truth (`right` vs. `wrong`) of the C programs with respect to division-by-zero errors.
 In particular, for each division instruction in each program, determine by inspecting the program whether it can result in a division-by-zero error on